-(2) When a public water system supplies water to one or more other public water systems, the Executive Secretary may modify the monitoring requirements imposed by R309-205, R309-210 and R309-215 to the extent that the interconnection of the systems justifies treating them as a single system for monitoring purposes.
+(2) When a public water system supplies water to one or more other public water systems, the Director may modify the monitoring requirements imposed by R309-205, R309-210 and R309-215 to the extent that the interconnection of the systems justifies treating them as a single system for monitoring purposes.

-(3) In no event shall the Executive Secretary authorize modifications in the monitoring requirements which are less stringent than requirements established by the Federal Safe Drinking Water Act.
+(3) In no event shall the Director authorize modifications in the monitoring requirements which are less stringent than requirements established by the Federal Safe Drinking Water Act.

 The following requirements pertain to the construction of public water systems.

 (a) Complete plans and specifications for all public drinking water projects, as described in R309- 500-5, shall be approved in writing by the Director prior to the commencement of construction.
 A 30-day review time should be assumed.

 (b) Appropriate engineering reports, supporting information and master plans may also be required by the Director as needed to evaluate the proposed project.
 A certificate of convenience and necessity or an exemption therefrom, issued by the Public Service Commission, shall be filed with the Director prior to approval of any plans or specifications for projects described in R309-500-4(1) as new or previously un-reviewed water system.